cmirza/codecrate-backend/README.md

 # codecrate-backend

-Repository for CodeCrate frontend.
+Repository for CodeCrate backend.

-CodeCrate is a code snippet application written in TypeScript, React and Vite on the front end and Node.js, Express and MongoDB on the back end.
+CodeCrate is a code snippet management application.
+The backend utilizes Node.js, Express and MongoDB.

 ## Milestones